skirenekim/skirenekim.github.io/_featured_categories/example.md

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
 slug: Life

 # (Optional) Write a short (~150 characters) description of this featured tag.
+description: >
   *Rejoice always, pray continually, give thanks in all circumstances; for this is God's will for you in Christ Jesus*

 # (Optional) You can disable grouping posts by date.
 # no_groups: true